-- SEAT DROPS: Jump up and pull your legs straight in front you, parallel to the mat.
-Land seated on the mat and rebound back up to a standing position ready to jump up and repeat in a continuous motion.
+Seat drops: Jump up and pull your legs straight in front you, parallel to the mat.
+Land seated on the mat and rebound back up to a standing position so that you're ready to jump up and repeat in a continuous motion.

-- STARFISH: As you jump up, quickly extend your legs and arms horizontally into a starfish position.
-Pull legs and arms back in to return to the mat in the basic jump position.
+Starfish: As you jump up, quickly extend your legs and arms horizontally into a starfish position.
+Pull your legs and arms back in to return to the mat in the basic jump position.